shenanigans/node-doczar/README.md

 /**     @property/Function asynchronouslyGetString
     Fetch a string from the filesystem or something.
 @String (format
+    (this is an @argument/String declaration)
     How would you like your [String]()?
 @callback
     @argument/Error
     @argument/String
-        The fetched string, formatted to order.
+        The fetched String, formatted to order.
 */
 ```